jaycoskey/Bananagrams/README.md

     (From 16 nine-letter words, since 16*9=144.)
   Is it possible to find 16 9-letter words and reach the maximum possible score?
   If not, what's the highest score that can be achieved?
-* I first assessed how computationally tractable the problem was, by finding lists of increasing length.
+* I first assessed how computationally tractable the problem was, by finding wordlists of increasing length.
   * 14-word lists of 9-letter words (that only use available tiles) would take a very long time to find.
   * 13-word lists can be found in a few minutes.
   * 12-word and 11-word lists can be found almost instantaneously.
+* Based on this timing information, I settled on an "11+5" strategy:
+  Find 11-word lists, and for each one of those, exhaustively search for a 5-word list that complements the 11-word list.